brooklynrail/brooklynrail-platform/content/people/olga-viso.md

 name: Olga Viso
 first_name: Olga
 last_name: Viso
-short_bio: Curator, writer, and contemporary art historian **Olga Viso** is based at Arizona State University's Herberger Institute for Design and the Arts.
+short_bio: "Curator, writer, and contemporary art historian **Olga Viso** is based at Arizona State University’s Herberger Institute for Design and the Arts and the Phoenix Art Museum.
 Viso was previously the Executive Director of the Walker Art Center in Minneapolis and Director/Curator at the Hirshhorn Museum and Sculpture Garden.
 She is a scholar of contemporary and Latin American Art, with a focus on the contemporary art of Cuba.
-Viso advises the ASU Art Museum and collaborates with the Los Angeles County Museum of Art on a master's degree fellowship program in art history to culturally diversify the museum field.
-She is currently working on artist monographs on the late Cuban artist Juan Francisco Elso and the multimedia performance artist Coco Fusco.
+She has organized numerous solo and group exhibitions, including monographic surveys of artists Jim Hodges, Guillermo Kuitca, Ana Mendieta, and Juan Muñoz.
+Her most recent exhibition _Juan Francisco Elso: Por América_ that recently opened at New York's El Museo del Barrio, will travel next to the Phoenix Art Museum and the Museum of Contemporary Art in North Miami."
 portraits:
   - media: 2021/05/olga-viso
 ---